 After the arrival of the all-new, second-generation Chevrolet Onix (hatchback) and Onix Plus (sedan) in September 2019, GM decided to repurpose the “Joy” moniker, using the name to identify entry-level models of the first-generation Onix and Prisma for the Brazilian market.
 The strategy enables Chevrolet to create a clear distinction between the all-new, second-gen Chevrolet Onix and the first-generation models, which GM will continue producing and selling due to their widespread acceptance in South America.
 What’s more, this change in nomenclature represents the discontinuation of the Prisma nameplate, which was used to identify the sedan variant of the first-gen Onix.

-Currently, the Chevrolet Joy spans one generation and is only marketed in Brazil.
+Currently, the Chevrolet Joy spans one generation and is only marketed in selected markets of South America.

 The Chevrolet Joy went on sale in Brazil in October 2019, as a model year 2020 vehicle.
 Along with the name change, the 2020 Chevrolet Joy adopted the visual enhancements to the front and rear ends that were made to the first-generation Onix three years prior, during its midcycle enhancement update.
 As such, the new features of the Onix Joy include the grill, headlights, hood, boot lid, tail lights and both front and rear bumpers.